General Questions / FAQ

 Schmidhäusler Rechtsanwälte AG is a private limited company registered in the Commercial Register.
 Our lawyers and staff are employed by Schmidhäusler Rechtsanwälte AG.

-The attorney-at-law mandate is a mandate within the meaning of Art.
+The attorney-client relationship is a mandate within the meaning of Art.
 394 et seq. of the Swiss Code of Obligations.
-The mandatee undertakes to fulfil the mandate diligently in the interest of the principal (client); however, no success is owed.
+The mandated party undertakes to perform the mandate diligently in the interests of the client; however, no success is owed.

 In order for us to be able to legally represent you vis-à-vis third parties, in particular courts and authorities, we require a written power of attorney signed by you.
 In the download area you will find our power of attorney and a sample mandate agreement.